ashdavies/talks/2019-07-09-working-with-dagger-and-kotlin/working-with.dagger-and-kotlin.md

   - The type and qualifier annotation will both be used to identify the dependency.

-^ If there are multiple different instance of same class/interface in graph ^ Passing String, Int or similar type into Graph will work for first one ^ But it will start failing when there are multiple provider for them
+^ If there are multiple different instance of same class/interface in graph ^ Passing String, Int or similar type into Graph will work for first one ^ it fails when there are multiple provider for type

 ---